American Rust (TV series)

-American Rust is an American crime drama television series created by Dan Futterman based on the novel of the same name by Philipp Meyer.
+American Rust is an American crime drama television series created by Dan Futterman based on the 2009 novel by Philipp Meyer.
 The series premiered on September 12, 2021, on Showtime.
 In January 2022, the series was canceled after one season by Showtime.
 In June 2022, the series was revived for a second season by Amazon Freevee.
+The second season was released on March 28, 2024 on Amazon Prime Video.
+In July 2024, the series was once again canceled.

 Premise

 Set in a small Rust Belt town in Pennsylvania, chief of police Del Harris takes on an investigation when the son of the woman he loves is accused of murder.